 A major connection with only 3 small trains a day.
 Yes, this is possible in Western Europe.
 The connection between Hamburg and Copenhagen goes only 3 times a day.
 And since the trains boards a boat to cross the Fehmarnbelt it is a special trip as well!
 I took this train on my way towards Scandinavia and found out what this special connection is about.
-There are saver fares available for this trip from Deutsche Bahn.
+There are saver fares available for this trip on Trainline, Omio and Deutsche Bahn.

 Due to many construction works on the line please have a look in the DB-planner for your connection via the mainland of Denmark: Hamburg -> Flensburg -> Federicia -> Copenhagen.
 More information for this route below.